wdi-sf-fall/notes/week_09_algorithms_and_angular/day_01_algorithms_sass_coffee/dawn_data_structures/README.md

 * [Depth-first search][wiki_dfs], and
 * [Breadth-first search][wiki_bfs]

-DFS is the easiest to implement is the one you should tackle first.
+DFS is the easiest to implement is the one you should tackle first in your programming careers.

 ### Exercise ###